coffeey99/linux-usefull-for-me-commands/commands.md

 A collection of commands and configurations I use daily since I started learning Linux.

-# System info..
+# System info
-uname -a..
+uname -a
-lsb_release -a..
+lsb_release -a
-hostnamectl..
+hostnamectl

 # File & directory operations
 ls -ali or ls -lih